didi/benchmark-thrift/README_EN.md

 # Introduction
-**Benchmark-thrift** is an open-source application designed to load test thrift applications.
+**Benchmark-thrift** is an open-source application designed to test thrift applications.
 It's an out-of-box, efficient and simple usage tool.

 > [中文版](README.md)